 When mighty Primark opened in Germany, it had high hopes its bargain prices would be irresistible to frugal Teutonic shoppers.

-A decade on, Primark is being made a pariah by a new generation of socially and environmentally conscious Germans.
+A decade later, Primark is being made a pariah by a new generation of socially and environmentally conscious buyers.

-George Weston, chief executive of parent company Associated British Foods (ABF), claims his problems there are mere of perception:
+George Weston, CEO of Associated British Foods (ABF), claims these problems are caused by incorrect consumer perception: